neilcam4/TDD-RomanNumerals/README.md

 `Aim:`

-To write a function to convert Roman Numerals to Normal Numbers: eg
+To pracice a concise RED/GREEN/REFACTOR TDD technique to write a function that converts Roman Numerals to Normal Numbers:

 **Inputs | Outputs
 -------- | ---------